 Fleet Management: What is It?

 Fleet management refers to the process of keeping a fleet running on time, efficiently, and within the budget.
-Fleet managers monitor the operations such as vehicle maintenance, dispatch and routing, asset utilization, fuel consumption and costs, driver safety, and regulatory compliance to improve business process efficiency and decrease instances of waste.
+Fleet managers may utilise the offerings on comparison sites like iCompario to monitor their operations.
+Such operations include vehicle maintenance, dispatch and routing, asset utilization, fuel consumption and costs, driver safety, and regulatory compliance to improve business process efficiency and decrease instances of waste.

 5 Main Benefits of Fleet Management

-A fleet management system operates through leveraging vehicle tracking systems such as GPS that enable it to receive up-to-date information on vehicle location, maintenance, speed, weather conditions, etc. Through collecting and analyzing this data, companies can get valuable insights into vital business operations and take necessary steps to improve them in a number of key areas.
+Fleet management software operates through leveraging vehicle tracking systems such as GPS that enable it to receive up-to-date information on vehicle location, maintenance, speed, weather conditions, etc. Through collecting and analyzing this data, companies can get valuable insights into vital business operations and take necessary steps to improve them in a number of key areas.

 1. Driver Safety